Does Carpet Cleaning Really Kill Fleas?

-The quick answer is yes, carpet cleaning does kill fleas but it won’t solve the problem of a flea infestation.
+The quick answer is yes, carpet cleaning does kill fleas.
+However, and to further confuse and complicate this issue, we need to be honest regarding this sensitive subject.
+While carpet cleaning does kill fleas, it won’t solve a problem of a flea infestation.
 Yes, the high temperature steam from a professional carpet cleaning is enough to end the life of a flea but you may want to consider the following tips if you’re looking to end an infestation.

 In addition to residing in carpet, tiny little fleas often live in upholstery, pet bedding and on your pet.
-While carpet cleaning will remove fleas and their eggs from your carpet it doesn’t address these other areas where fleas may be lurking.
+Carpet cleaning services will remove fleas and their eggs from your carpet, however it won’t address these other areas where fleas may be lurking.
 Unfortunately, there is no quick and simple fix for a flea infestation.
-Eliminating the fleas from your home will take a bit of work.
+Eliminating the fleas from your home will take a bit of work if you are dealing with a true flea infestation.

 Fleas love a moist, warm environment.
 They can often be more of a problem in the spring months when temperatures begin to warm and there is more moisture in the air.
 Homes with evaporative coolers or “swamp coolers” can have more problems with fleas because of the additional moisture in the air, as well.
 This website is a great resource for more detailed info on fleas and their life cycle.